EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.astrometry.md

     'InterpMethod' - Interpolation method.
 Default is 'linear'.
     'ThresholdSigma' - Threshold in sigmas (std) for flagging good
     data.
 Default is 3.
+    'TestNbin' - Number of binx in each dimensions, when
+    counting the number of good sources as a function of
+    position in the image.
+Default is 3.
     Output : - The Tran2D object with the fitted transformations
     - (ParWCS) A structure with some of the parameters required
     in order to build the WCS.